hujhax/austin-improv-wiki/Troupes/Delta Burka.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>Delta Burka was conceived by six improv-hungry individuals, after a post-class outing to Rio Rita one night.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Delta Burka was conceived by six improv-hungry individuals, after a post-class outing to Rio Rita one night.
 These six Level 2 classmates thought, "We respect eachother a lot and play so well together in class, so why not form a troupe?"
 And that's how it began.
 You couldn't get six people more different in one troupe, but that's why the love runs deep in Delta Burka.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[The Hideout Theatre]]:<blockquote>We are working on a new form, but for now we mostly just do montage style long-form.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We are working on a new form, but for now we mostly just do montage style long-form.
 We will probably stick to that for a while, as we are still developing our skills. </blockquote>

 ## Media
 ### Photos
-* [Photoset](http://www.facebook.com/michael.yew/media_set?set=a.1492894885084.66210.1315383518&type=3) by [[Michael Yew]] that includes their 2/10/11 performance at [[The Hideout Theatre]].
+* [Photoset](http://www.facebook.com/michael.yew/media_set?set=a.1492894885084.66210.1315383518&type=3) by [[Michael Yew]] that includes their 2/10/11 performance at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## More Information
 * [The troupe's web site.](http://www.facebook.com/#!/pages/Delta-Burka/135068919871876)